 - 1. A sanctioned event is an event organised according to the ESNZ GRs and run under the ESNZ Discipline Rule/s, taking note of Article 108.2. - 2.
 For purposes of Article membership, an "Unsanctioned Event" is an event and/or a competition declared "unsanctioned" by ESNZ. - 3.
-An athlete and/or horse, even if registered with ESNZ, is not eligible to participate in an National Event or International Event (and so may not be invited by an OC to such event or entered by an NF in such event) if that athlete and/or horse has participated, in the six (6) months prior to the first day of national event or international event in question, in an unsanctioned event - For purposes of Article 105.3, an "Unsanctioned Event" is an event and/ora competition that is neither published in the official calendar norauthorised by ESNZ. - 45.
+An athlete and/or horse, even if registered with ESNZ, is not eligible to participate in an National Event or International Event (and so may not be invited by an OC to such event or entered by an NF in such event) if that athlete and/or horse has participated, in the six (6) months prior to the first day of national event or international event in question, in an unsanctioned event. - 4.
 An athlete, chef d'equipe, or owner may challenge the application of Article 105.3, or seek a waiver thereof in exceptional circumstances, by application to the ESNZ General Manager.
-A denial of this application may be appealed to the Judicial Committee. - 56.
-An official is not eligible to participate in a national event or international event (and so may not be invited or nominated to participate in such event) if they have participated, in the six (6) months prior to the first day of the national event or international event in question, in an unsanctioned event. - 67.
+A denial of this application may be appealed to the Judicial Committee. - 5.
+An official is not eligible to participate in a national event or international event (and so may not be invited or nominated to participate in such event) if they have participated, in the six (6) months prior to the first day of the national event or international event in question, in an unsanctioned event. - 6.
 An official may challenge the application of this Article 105.6, or seek a waiver thereof in exceptional circumstances, by application to the ESNZ General Manager.
 A denial of that application may be appealed to the Judicial Committee.